partrickJhonson/beef/Command-Module-API.md

 ### Introduction ###

 The framework allows command modules to set and get details about the hooked browser.
 Details set from the results of one module may be used to better target another.
-The base class `BeEF::Command` has the two more methods: `set_browser_details()` and `get_browser_detail()`.
+The base class `BeEF::Command` has two more methods: `set_browser_details()` and `get_browser_detail()`.

 ### Example ###

-For example, a module might use `get_browser_detail('UA')` which returns the user agent.
+For example, a module might use `get_browser_detail('UA')` , which returns the user agent.
 Then the code may vary to better target the browser.

 ### Alert Command Module ###